Matcher

 Property Type Required Description

-left array / @path Yes First dataset
+left array / @path / doc: Yes First dataset — inline array, @path reference, or doc: uploaded document

-right array / @path Yes Second dataset
+right array / @path / doc: Yes Second dataset — inline array, @path reference, or doc: uploaded document

 matchOn string[] Yes Fields that must match exactly